An update from Sage Gateshead and what's on this summer

-Meanwhile, we will broadcast a Big Sing concert for schools around the theme of climate change in June; young musicians from our Centre for Advanced Training will play together again and record their end-of-year concert from Sage One early July; we’re continuing to support Early Years teachers through an online MC2 conference; a new cohort of artists across all genres will get access to rehearsal space, resources and professional advice as part of our Summer Studios in August; and Make Music and VirTuition, our programme of music classes and groups, continues online until July.
+Meanwhile, musicians from our Young Musicians Programme will play together and present their end-of-year concert from Sage One later this month; we’re continuing to support Early Years teachers through an online MC2 conference; a new cohort of artists across all genres will get access to rehearsal space, resources and professional advice as part of our Summer Studios in August; and Music Spark, our music training programme for young people and adults with additional needs, bring a fun-filled evening of music and dance in their summer show.

 For the latest news, sign up to our newsletter.